itssouray/Logistic_Regression_model/README.md

 The sigmoid function is a mathematical function used to map the predicted values to probabilities.
 It maps any real value into another value within a range of 0 and 1.
 The value of the logistic regression must be between 0 and 1, which cannot go beyond this limit, so it forms a curve like the "S" form.
 The S-form curve is called the Sigmoid function or the logistic function.
 In logistic regression, we use the concept of the threshold value, which defines the probability of either 0 or 1.
 Such as values above the threshold value tends to 1, and a value below the threshold values tends to 0.

+equation of Sigmoid Function :-

+y = 1/(1+e^(-z))

+here,
+y is the target value
+z is the equation of a straight line i.e # w*x + b
+  w :- weight
+  x :- features of dataset
+  b :- bias value

+To calculate weight and bias in the equation we can use Gradient Descent for w = w^ - L*dw for b = b^ - L*db

+  dw and db are the change in loss function with respect to w and b L is the Learning rate w^ ad b^ are the previous parameters